apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ### Longer-Term Experiments

-- Adaptive hybrid queue state machine (NORMAL → DEGRADED → RECOVERY).
+The items below are research or experimental efforts that require more design, testing, or cross-project coordination before they are appropriate for production adoption.

+- Adaptive hybrid queue state machine (NORMAL → DEGRADED → RECOVERY). — A state machine that automatically moves from memory buffering to persistent buffering under high load and recovers when pressure subsides.
+Benefits: predictable degradation; risks: added state complexity and correctness challenges.
+E.g. the first time something requires a retry, queuing moves from in-memory to persistent.
+When the queue is drained (or after a certain amount of time), it moves back to in memory.
-- Backpressure signaling spec extension (HTTP header / gRPC status mapping).
+- Backpressure signaling spec extension (HTTP header / gRPC status mapping). — Define how upstreams/SDKs signal throttling requests to avoid blind retries.
+Benefits: coordinated flow control; Problem: cross-language adoption cost.
-- Integrity hashing plugin reference implementation.
+- Integrity hashing plugin reference implementation. — Provide a reference for hash chaining / tamper evidence on persisted batches.
+  Benefits: tamper detection; risks: CPU/IO overhead and key management considerations.
+Maybe together with encryption at rest?

 ## Risk & Trade-Off Matrix

+This matrix maps proposed changes to primary risks and mitigations.
+Use it to inform prioritization decisions and to guide experimental rollouts for higher-risk items.

 | Change                            | Risk                        | Mitigation                          |
 | --------------------------------- | --------------------------- | ----------------------------------- |